What are an insurer’s options when taking on a new client with a pre-existing condition?

 Remember, if you have an exclusion plan on your health insurance in China, any related conditions will be excluded too.
 For example, if you have a previous asthma diagnosis, any connected conditions won’t be covered.

 The last option became one of the most popular in our experience as those companies cover most day to day chronic conditions.
 RMB 8,000 will not be enough should a person have complications after hip replacement, but will serve just fine for most people doing refills of their anxiety medications, occasional physiotherapy sessions on lower back, or even simple consultations + 90 days refill for diabetes medications.

 One common question we hear from expats in China is, “Can I get coverage for more than RMB 10,000?
 I am afraid that if there is a complication during the first or second year, the RMB 6,000 might not be enough to cover it.”
 The answer: It’s possible, but it depends on how well the condition was managed.
 Insurance companies will review your medical records regarding the condition or require a check-up to assess the situation.
 We also push them to make the best decision for you.

 As you age, it’s likely you’ll suffer from chronic health conditions as well as those tied to your lifestyle.
 It’s important to have health insurance in China BEFORE any conditions develop.
 If you wait until you experience a condition, you may lose your chance at full coverage.

 Many of the top health insurers have various standards of coverage for some of the more serious conditions such as diabetes, heart attacks, and certain forms of cancer.
 Each case is assessed individually, and the amount of coverage offered varies from person to person.
 Insurance companies evaluate how long it’s been since your condition required treatment, along with your overall health and lifestyle to determine your likelihood of future claims.

-Get in touch so we can try to help you get those covered
+Contact us to learn more about China Expat Health insurance plans so we can try to help you get those covered